The Western New York Sustainable Business Roundtable

 Todd Musterait, Senior Vice-President, Ecology & Environment, Inc.

 David Sullivan, President/Owner, Industrial Support Inc.

-Tiffany Vanderwerf, Curator of Education, The Buffalo Zoo
+Tiffany Vanderwerf, Chief Conservation Officer, The Buffalo Zoo

 *appointed as per the bylaws

-Thanks to Eric Lindstrom – CannonDesign, Heather Alesius – CTG, Deb Gondek – Rich Products, Jeff Oliver – McCullagh Coffee and Mark Casell – Siemens Industry US, for serving on past Boards of the WNYSBR.
+Thanks to Eric Lindstrom – CannonDesign, Deb Gondek – Rich Products, Jeff Oliver – McCullagh Coffee, Mark Casell – Siemens Industry US, Thomas R. Hersey Jr. – Erie County and Andy Goldstein- Erie County for serving on the steering committee during the development of SBR.

 Amy Alduino, WNY Sustainable Business Roundtable Coordinator (716) 858-4715